the-lay/ulauncher-spotify-api/README.md

 --------------------------
 Please use the default way to install ulauncher extensions:
 `Preferences -> Extensions -> Add extension -> https://github.com/the-lay/ulauncher-spotify-api`.
-On the first run, the extension will try to automatically install the dependencies.
+On the first run, the extension will try to install the dependencies automatically.

 For various reasons (hardened permissions, non-standard installations...) automatic installation can fail, and the ulauncher will report something along the lines of `ModuleNotFoundError: No module named 'spotipy'`.